 UC’s online Master’s Nurse-Midwifery Program is ideal for registered nurses looking to deepen their understanding of primary care of women, women’s reproductive health, antepartum care, and attendance with women in labor and birth.
 Graduates will be eligible to sit for the American Midwifery Certification Board (AMCB) to become certified nurse-midwives.

 Our Nursing Grad School continues to be ranked one of the BEST Online Programs in U.S. News & World Report for 2019.
-The School of Nursing is consistently ranked among the top 15 Best Criminal Justice Schools by US News & World Report.
+The School of Nursing is consistently ranked among the top schools by US News & World Report.

 Each Master of Science in Nursing (MSN) program can be done in as little as two years.
 There are additional options available for several programs that allow students to take these programs at a slower pace.
 Although these options extend the length of the selected program, they often make it a more feasible option for the student.

 The Post-Master’s Psychiatric Mental Health Nurse Practitioner program is a part-time program built to be completed in four semesters, or one year and four months.
 The Post-Master’s Family Nurse Practitioner program has no set time frame due to the extremely customizable nature of the curriculum.

 Yes.
 The vast majority of our students work throughout their time in their academic program.
 It is important to assess course load and financial aid to understand how to balance school and working.